-- With the park brake "ON" (up), the speed control lever in position "N" (neutral), and the blade switch "OFF" (down), start the engine and set the throttle to an idle. - While standing in the operator zone with the OPC levers "UP" (released), pull the blade switch up to the "ON" position, the engine should begin to die. - 3.
+- With the park brakes "ON" (locked), the transmission in position "N" (neutral), and the blade switch "OFF" (down), start the engine and set the throttle to an idle. - While standing in the operator zone with the OPC levers "UP" (released), pull the blade switch up to the "ON" position, the engine should begin to die. - 3.
 Before the engine stops, push one of the OPC levers to the "DOWN" (engaged) position, the engine should continue to run. - 4.
-Release the OPC lever, the engine should begin to die. - Before the engine stops, move the other OPC lever to the "DOWN" (engaged) position, the engine should continue to run. - 6.
+Release the OPC lever, the engine should begin to die. - 5.
+Before the engine stops, move the other OPC lever to the "DOWN" (engaged) position, the engine should continue to run. - 6.
 Release the OPC lever, the engine should begin to die. - 7.
-Before the engine stops, push the blade switch down to the "OFF" position, the engine should continue to run. - 8.
-Ensuring that the park brake is still "ON" (up), move the speed control lever to position "1" (slow), the engine should begin to die. - Before the engine stops, move the speed control lever to position "N" (neutral), the engine should continue to run. - 10.
-Move the park brake to "OFF" (down), the engine should begin to die.
+Before the engine stops, push the blade switch down to the "OFF" position, the engine should continue to run. - Ensuring that the park brakes are still "ON" (locked), move the transmission lever to position "1" (slow), the engine should begin to die. - 9.
+Before the engine stops, push one of the OPC levers to the "DOWN" (engaged) position, the engine should continue to run. - 10.
+Release the OPC lever, the engine should begin to die.